mahmoud/clastic/docs/tutorial.rst

 we're going to display the converted time in the same page as the form instead of moving to a second page.
 In order to achieve this,
-we're going to use JavaScript to update the page with data sent to and received from the application using JSON.
+we're going to implement a basic JSON API endpoint to update the page with data sent to and received from the application.

-First, we're going to modify our ``show_time()`` endpoint function.
-Note that the only difference is that the submitted data are loaded from ``request.data`` instead of being accessed through ``request.values``, and that there is no change in the returned value:
+Actually, we can use our ``show_time()`` function for this purpose, with minimal changes.
+Instead of accessing the submitted data through ``request.values``, we just load it from ``request.data``.
+No changes are needed regarding the returned value.

 .. code-block:: python
-   :emphasize-lines: 4
+   :emphasize-lines: 5

-   # import json
+   import json

    def show_time(request):
        values = json.loads(request.data)